 Sore throat is a very common complaints laid at the doctor’s office everyday by a lot of people.
 Always remember that most cases of sore throat resolve without any medication and faster with home remedies, but presence of other symptoms such as chest pain, difficult swallowing, voice changes, and a high fever indicates something much more and would require your doctor’s intervention.

 Ensure you employ those home remedies so a sore throat doesn’t impair your feeding and if the symptoms get worse or compounded, visit your doctor as soon as possible.
+Are you suffering from strep throat?
+Check out our separate post to treat strep throat using DIY remedies.

 What do you think?
 Please share your experience about sore throat and how you got treated with me.